Community Development - Non-Entitlement Communities

 Community Development Fund (CD) - Non-Entitlement Communities

 The Community Development Fund is the largest fund category in the TxCDBG Program.
 This fund is available through a competition in each of the 24 state planning regions.
 Although most funds are used for Public Facilities (water/wastewater infrastructure, street and drainage improvements and housing activities), there are numerous other activities for which these funds may be used.
-Click link to view the Lower Rio Grande Valley regional project priorities 2023-2024 Community Development Fund Regional Project Priority Scoring
+Click link to view the Regional Priority Project Categories for FY2025-2026.

 Provides grant funds for public infrastructure to eliminate deteriorated conditions and foster economic development in historic main street areas and rural downtown areas.